Skip to content Skip to footer

 Blythe George

-B.Mus., B.Ed., OCT - Director Of Music
+Director Of Music

 Blythe has served as music director for sixteen years with congregations in the Greater Toronto Area and London.
 She is a graduate of the University of Toronto where she earned her Bachelor of Music degree in piano and choral studies.
 She enjoys performing professionally, teaching privately, and composing/arranging.
 She is also an educator with the public school board, teaching the arts and French as a Second Language (FSL).
 She has many passions, including visual art, learning languages, and creative writing.
 She also enjoys hiking and cooking with her partner, and relaxing with her cat and two dogs.